Home » Articles » Out and About » Family Walks » Climb to the top of Munibung Hill. The view is spectacular!

 • Sixth and Seventh Streets, Boolaroo

-This walk we’ve reviewed started at the Lucilla Ridge entry and continued straight along the ridge towards the lake.
+We reviewed this walk starting at the Lucilla Ridge entry and straight along the ridge towards the lake.
 It took us just short of 2 hours.
-If you want to just go to the top of the hill, it will take you 30 min tops.
+If you want to go to the top of the hill, it will take around 30 min.

 munibung-hill-lake-macquarie-gallery1